User Case: Can I Sync iCloud and Dropbox

 “Can I sync photos from iCloud to Dropbox and then delete them from iCloud?
 Since I have a premium plan on Dropbox instead of iCloud.
 Any suggestion would be helpful.
 Thank you!” – A Question from Discussion Apple.

-iCloud Photos is the storage service that Apple offers for users to store photos, videos, screenshots, etc. With iCloud Photos, users can access and view their pictures without limitations of place and time.
+iCloud Photos is the storage service that Apple offers users to store photos, videos, screenshots, etc. With iCloud Photos, users can access and view their pictures without limitations of place and time.
 However, to some extent, iCloud Photos is not that convenient for Windows users.
-Contrastingly, Dropbox is practical for both Windows and iOS operating systems.
+By contrast, Dropbox is practical for both Windows and iOS operating systems.

 And that’s when most users utilize both iCloud and Dropbox at the same time.
 In this situation, syncing photos between two cloud storage solutions is inevitable for better management.
 But how?
-The following content offers you 3 simple methods on different devices.
-After reading, you can take the one that suits you most.
+Read on to learn some different methods to sync iCloud Photos with Dropbox in different devices or situations.

 Tip: In case you want to know more about Dropbox vs Google Drive vs iCloud.